AbdElRhman492/Landing-Page/README.md

   <h2 align="center">Funel - Agency landing page</h2>

-  Funel is a fully responsive digital agency landing page, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
+  Funel is a fully responsive digital agency landing page, <br />Responsive for all devices, built using PugJS, SASS, and JavaScript.

   <a href="https://abdelrhman492.github.io/Landing-Page/"><strong>➥ Live Demo</strong></a>